paragon1006/Obsidian_git/English Language EL.md

 ### Question 4
  You have recently visited an exhibition of modern art at a museum.
 Write a review of the exhibition which will be published on a website called Art Today.
 Write between 600 & 900 words.

- 1. Painting that ages as you walk past it
+ 1. Painting that ages as you walk past itl
  2.